yzhou1999/GTEs/README.md

 * [Group technical effects calculation and highly technical genes selection](https://yzhou1999.github.io/GTE/articles/GTE_usage.html)

+We also provided several [demo datasets](https://github.com/yzhou1999/GTE/tree/master/demo_datasets), and our main program may take a few seconds to run on a standard laptop.

 The codes and source data to benchmark the batch separation metrics please see [here](https://github.com/yzhou1999/GTE/tree/master/source_data).